 Finding influencers using social media

-Imagine there were a place where you could quickly reach out to any influencer or brand.
+Imagine there was a place where you could quickly reach out to any influencer or brand.
 You could ask them questions, pitch collaborations, whatever.

 Well, that place exists and it’s called social media.